jayzheng98/jayzheng98.github.io/_projects/project2.md

 **4.** Therefore, we've written a set of more precise **[detection rules](https://github.com/jayzheng98/Mapping-Sysmonlogs-to-ATTACK)** by referring to several opensource attack libraries and abstracting keywords from attack statements executed in the commandline
  - *This rule set conforms to the query statement [DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) of ELK engine, so we can utilize ELK to execute detections within tremendous data quickly*
- - *This rule set integrates 774 attack abilities, covering all 12 tactics and about 240 techniques (60%) of ATT&CK.
+ - *This rule set integrates 774 attack abilities, covering 11 tactics and about 240 techniques (60%) of ATT&CK.
 It is still at an **elementary stage** and needs further development*
 <br>

 ## Experiment